 Sharing data across systems and organizations requires a formal agreement or partnership to respect and adhere to data privacy laws.
 Examples include establishing memorandums of understanding/agreements, using parental consent forms, or applying court orders.
 Jurisdictions may also share data collection systems.

-Individual-level data can come from professional or practitioner expertise or judgement, or it can be self-reported by individuals or their legal representative through pre- and post-assessments, surveys, exit interviews, and follow-up communication using various methods (i.e., in-person, telephone, text message, etc.).
+Individual-level data can come from professional or practitioner expertise or judgment, or it can be self-reported by individuals or their legal representative through pre- and post-assessments, surveys, exit interviews, and follow-up communication using various methods (i.e., in-person, telephone, text message, etc.).

 Data can be tracked in a formal data collection system, case management system, or spread sheet.
 Data needs to be aggregated across the reporting period and reported across individuals served, and not per individual, to protect identities.
 The data reported needs to match the definitions and data requested for each performance measure.